oils-for-unix/oils/doc/hay.md

       }
     }

-I would use dicts in cases where you don't know the names or types up front, e.g.
+Use dicts in cases where you don't know the names or types up front, like

     files = {'README.md': true, '__init__.py': false}

-and blocks when there's a **schema**.
+Use blocks when there's a **schema**.
 Blocks are also different because:

 - You can use `if` statements and `for` loops in them.
 - You can call `TASK build; TASK test` within a block, creating multiple